 The design goal for the M5 High Flow Cold Air Intake System was very specific: ensure that the powerful M5 engine is breathing plenty of cool oxygen rich air for maximum performance under varying driving conditions.
 The filters are relocated outside of the engine compartment, behind the front bumper and below the headlights, insulating the intake from under-hood heat.
 The system also includes modified fog light trim rings for a ram air effect at speed.

 Ongoing development of the intake system revealed an interesting and significant discovery.
 Based upon exhaustive testing, it was determined that the stock location of the air temperature sensor within the Air Mass Meter was providing the engine management system with an artificially high reading, resulting in reduced power output.

-The cold air intake is crafted out of high quality black powder coated aluminum engraved with the Dinan logo.
+The cold air intake is crafted out of high quality black powder coated aluminum.